CMSgov/ab2d-website/_pages/access-production-claims-data.md

         <p>Open a Bash shell to run your commands.
 Environment variables will only be valid inside this shell.
 Do not close this terminal before the download is complete.</p>
     </li>
     <li>
         <p>Go to the directory where the script files are located.
-Perform a `ls` to make sure the 4 scripts are there.</p>
+Perform a <code class="inline-code">ls</code> to make sure the 4 scripts are there.</p>
     </li>
     <li>
-        <p>Run the following command using the Base64 credential file you created for your bearer token (e.g.,/home/abcduser/credentials_Z123456_base64.txt):</p>
+        <p>Run the following command using the Base64 credential file you created for your bearer token (e.g., /home/abcduser/credentials_Z123456_base64.txt):</p>
 {% capture curlSnippet %}{% raw %}
 source bootstrap.sh -prod --directory /home/abcduser/ab2d --auth /home/abcduser/credentials_Z123456_base64.txt --since 2020-05-01T00:00:00.000-05:00 --fhir R4
 {% endraw %}{% endcapture %}